taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka runs to a corner of the galley, where they kick open a panel in the wall, then squeeze themselves inside, cradeling the food nearly bursting from the invisible sack.
 They put down the sack and replace the panel in the wall.

-From inside, Asoka hurriedly pulls out what looks like fabric tape that and carefully but quickly tapes the metal panel in place.
+From inside, Asoka hurriedly pulls out what looks like fabric tape and carefully but quickly tapes the metal panel in place.
 After a moment, the fabric tape integrates itself into the surrounding metal, and the panel seemingly disappears.

 Asoka: *"I'm in!"*